 Herzog & de Meuron – Feltrinelli Porta Volta building complex, Milan

-The Feltrinelli Porta Volta building complex by Herzog & de Meuron, exterior views from the east.
+The Feltrinelli Porta Volta building complex by Herzog & de Meuron, an exterior views from the east.
 Photo © Riccardo Bianchini / Inexhibit

 Feltrinelli Porta Volta, Milan – Herzog & de Meuron

 Feltrinelli Porta Volta is a building complex, designed by the famed Swiss architectural firm Herzog & de Meuron, located in Viale Pasubio in the Porta Volta district of Milan (hence its name).

 Inaugurated in 2016, the 200-meter / 650-foot long complex consists of two pitched-roof buildings containing offices, a reading room, multifunctional spaces, cafes, restaurants, and shops The eastern building also houses the headquarters of the Giangiacomo Feltrinelli Foundation, while the western one accommodates that of Microsoft Italy.